malvadaox/dsc-phase-1-project-v3/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

--**Boxplot** it helps to show us the outliers,mean,median and inter-quartile range on a visual represantation
+-**Boxplot** it helps to show us the outliers,mean,median and inter-quartile range on a visual represantation of Total.Fatal.Injuries by Weather.Condition

 ![image](https://github.com/user-attachments/assets/254577b4-b983-4b24-b438-2a676eadf398)